 Each method has its own pros and cons.
 To help you decide, let's revisit the questions asked in the beginning:

 Well, it depends on how many shirts you need!
 If you're on a tight budget and you need to order a large quantity, then screen printing is the way to go.
 As mentioned before, most screen printers offer volume discounts meaning the more you order, the cost of each shirt made will be less expensive.

 If you're on a tight budget and only need a few shirts, I would suggest DTG printing.
 DTG printing is usually a set price per shirt and requires less labor for the printers, which means time and money spent.

 Is your artwork complex or is it simple?

 If your artwork is complex, I would suggest DTG printing since it can capture the smallest of details WAY better than screen printing can.
 With a simple design, screen printing would be best.

 How many shirts do you need to order?

 When it comes to ordering shirts for an upcoming event like a fundraiser or corporate event, the most cost efficient method would be screen printing!
 As mentioned before, the more shirts printed, the cheaper the price per shirt.

 Ultimately, you'll be the one to figure out which imprint method works best given the circumstances.
-Screen printing and direct-to-garment has their advantages and disadvantages but, in the end, are both great printing methods.
-I'm sure you'll be pleased with the outcome no matter which method you choose.
+Screen printing and direct-to-garment both have their advantages and disadvantages, but, in the end, they're both great printing methods.
+I'm sure you'll be pleased with the outcome, no matter which method you choose.